 In 2015, several generic pharmaceutical companies filed petitions with the USPTO, requesting IPR of the method patents.
-In September 2015, the USPTO granted the generic pharmaceutical companies' request and scheduled review in mid-2016.
+In September 2015, the USPTO granted the generic pharmaceutical companies' request.
+A hearing was held in May 2016, and a written decision is expected in the third quarter of 2016.
 In light of these petitions, the district court in the consolidated lawsuit stayed the case with respect to all parties.